ISSUE 03

 And to me, that kind of pisses me off.
 Because like, how can you say that just because your idea of an Asian person is this.
 And so you’re just projecting.
 And the reason I wrote was to challenge that and so that these people could speak for themselves.

 Cause I realized that I could also have my own bias.
 Cause I do think of some of these people as like really cute and like heartwarming, right?
-But then when I talk to them I realize, oh shit, this person’s actually kind of like…not the nicest person.
-Some of the people that I photographed, I had a really hard time talking to and finishing the process.
+But some of the people that I photographed, I had a really hard time talking to and finishing the process.
 But I think that’s also valid.
 And that has to be told.

 KENNY